Administrative divisions of Myanmar: Structural hierarchy

 The regions were called divisions prior to August 2010, and four of them are named after their capital city, the exceptions being Sagaing Region, Ayeyarwady Region and Tanintharyi Region.
-The regions can be described as ethnically predominantly Burman (Bamar), while the states, the zones and Wa Division are dominated by ethnic minorities.
+The regions can be described as ethnically predominantly Burman (Bamar), while the states are dominated by ethnic minorities.

+Regions and states are made up of districts, as well as self-administered zones and self-administered divisions if they exist.
+The self-administered divisions are also constituted by districts.
+The districts and the self-administered zones consist of townships that include towns, wards and village tracts.
+Village tracts are groups of adjacent villages.

 Yangon Region has the largest population and is the most densely populated.
 The smallest population is Kayah State.
 In terms of land area, Shan State is the largest and Naypyidaw Union Territory is the smallest.

-Regions and states are divided into districts (ခရိုင်; kha yaing or khayaing, /my/).
-These districts consist of townships (မြို့နယ်; myo-ne, /my/) that include towns (မြို့; myo, /my/), wards (ရပ်ကွက်; yatkwet, /my/)) and village tracts (ကျေးရွာအုပ်စု; kyayywa oksu, /my/).
-Village tracts are groups of adjacent villages (ကျေးရွာ; kyayywa, /my/).

 The self-administered division (SAD) exists at an administrative level half-a-step below that of states, regions and the union territory, and the self-administrative zones (SAZ) exists at the district level.
+Nevertheless, the constitution stated that both SAD and SAZs are of equal status.
 The self-administered areas were formed by statutes on territory controlled by Myanmar's ethnic armed organisations.